johnlopez719/S3staticwebsiteDemo/README.md

 ## Lab Instructions
 **1. Prepare Your Static Website Files**

-- Ensure you have a static website (HTML, CSS, JavaScript, images) ready for deployment.
-If you don't have one, create a simple HTML file as an example.
+- Ensure you have a static website (HTML, CSS, JavaScript) ready for deployment.
+If you don't have one, you can navigate to [StaticWebsite](https://github.com/johnlopez719/S3staticwebsiteDemo/tree/main/StaticWebsite) folder which contains the necessary files.

 **2. Create an Amazon S3 Bucket for Website Hosting**